Last Updated on February 25, 2026 by Maged kamel

 The next slide image shows the content of this post.

-In this post, we will estimate the Cb value-bracing at the midpoint of a beam-uniform load—the case where we have three braces, one at the midpoint and two at the supports.
+In this post, we will estimate the Cb value for bracing at the midpoint of a beam under uniform load—the case with three braces: one at the midpoint and two at the supports.

-In the previous post, number 17, we estimated the CB value or the coefficient for a moment for a supported beam with two braces at the supports under uniform load.
+In the previous post, number 17, we estimated the CB value, or the coefficient, for a moment at the supports of a supported beam with two braces under uniform load.

 The next slide image shows the different cases for a simply supported beam with different CB values based on the bracing locations in the span.